enyojs/enyo-docs/developer-guide/best-practices/encapsulation-in-enyo.md

 With all of this in mind, we've introduced support for MVC in Enyo 2.3 while retaining the existing Enyo component model, to give you the flexibility to organize each project as you see fit.

-## Separate into packages for reuse
+## Separate into modules for reuse

-Enyo provides a higher level of encapsulation at the file level, via `package.js` files and the `enyo/depends()` loader mechanism.
+Enyo provides a higher level of encapsulation at the module level, allowing developers to only `require()` modules that are needed.
 This is especially useful for third-party components and libraries, since it allows the author to specify all the JavaScript and CSS files a component or library depends on.
-As a result, the user does not have to worry about the library's internal structure, but can simply include the path to its top-level `package.js` and then use the library's public kinds and APIs.

-As your app grows larger, you may find it useful to split it into multiple packages.
-Rather than maintain one top-level `package.js` file that references all the source and CSS in your app, you can separate chunks of functionality into individual packages, which are then referenced by the top-level `package.js`.
-While this is ultimately a matter of personal preference, a good rule of thumb is to create separate packages for independently useful sets of kinds.
+As your app grows larger, you may find it useful to split it into multiple modules.
+Rather than maintain one top-level file that references all the source and CSS in your app, you can separate chunks of functionality into individual modules, which are then `required()` as needed.
+While this is ultimately a matter of personal preference, a good rule of thumb is to create separate modules for independently useful kinds.

 **Additional Reading**